gusnips/vpntunnel-socks-proxy/README.md

-# A socks5 proxy via VPNTunnel.
+# A socks5 proxy via VPNTunnel

 A socks5 proxy via VPNTunnel (http://vpntunnel.com)[VPNTunnel]

-An [Alpine](https://alpinelinux.org/) Linux container running a socks5 proxy (using [dante](https://www.inet.no/dante/)) via Private Internet Access (OpenVPN).
+An [Alpine](https://alpinelinux.org/) Linux container running a socks5 proxy (using [dante](https://www.inet.no/dante/)) via VPNTunnel (OpenVPN)

 Protect your browsing activities through an encrypted and anonymized VPN proxy!

-You will need a [VPNTunnel Account](https://vpntunnel.com) account.
+You will need a [VPNTunnel Account](https://vpntunnel.com) account
-If you don't have one, you can [sign up here](https://vpntunnel.com/refer/tqd6nhtj7vzinv2a10zeixtwi2meo3wd) for one.
+If you don't have one, you can [sign up here](https://vpntunnel.com/refer/tqd6nhtj7vzinv2a10zeixtwi2meo3wd) for one

 ## Basic usage